viveksingh2310/sweet-shop-mgt-assignment/README.md

 # DEPLOYED LINK :- https://sweet-shop-mgt-assignment-2.onrender.com/
 ## IMPORTANT INSTRUCTION FOR ACCESSING ADMIN ROUTES
 ### Register using "admin@gmail.com" with password as "admin".
 THEN ONLY YOU CAN ACCESS THE ADMIN ROUTES.
+# **MY AI USAGE**
+-Used AI to select best backend and frontend technology that I should use to make the best of my known and worked technology.
+AI told me to use Fastapi + Vue (because i already worked in MERN)
+-making decision about which database should i use that should be simpler for me to avoid learning new thing.
+-knowing command to initiate project both in backend and frontend -understanding developing diff server for backend and frontend -understanding and implementing hashing though correct syntax.
+-developing some prior test cases.
+-interpreting the various api endpoints (converting the given task documnet api endpoint to simpler words) -designing ideas and resolving issues in forntend connectivity to backend on render.

 ## What is the Project?

 The **Sweet Shop Management System** is a full-stack web application designed to manage sweets mgt.